 Our basic survival instinct operates on the subconscious level.
 This ability helps us to assess danger on a subconscious level.
 It’s that gut sense that tells us something is wrong.
 So religion subverts this by telling us other people are a danger to us.

-If we grow up in the jungle, we would learn to program our cultural narrative to identify the environment’s dangers.
-However, if we grew up in the city, we would not recognize these danger signs.
+If we grow up in the jungle, we will learn to program our cultural narrative to identify the environment’s dangers.
+However, we would not recognize these danger signs if we grew up in the city.
 We would need someone to help reprogram our senses to pick up these dangers.
-The ability to reprogram this instinctual function is instrumental in our ability to adapt to change, to migrate and live in new environments or cultures.
+The ability to reprogram this instinctual function is instrumental in our ability to adapt to change, migrate, and live in new environments or cultures.

 Our survival instinct can be hijacked.
 Propaganda can be used to trigger our emotions.
 Propaganda can be used to influence thinking, beliefs, and values.
 It takes advantage of social and religious issues to elicit emotional responses.
 They want to trigger our basic fears and insecurities.
-When they can trigger or our fight, flight, or freeze response, then we are much easier to manipulate.
+We are much easier to manipulate when they can trigger our fight, flight, or freeze response.

 It uses a wide range of media for conveying messages.
 New forms of media create more ways to program.
-You can see this in podcasts, paintings, cartoons, posters, pamphlets, films, radio shows, TV shows, and websites.
+You can see this in podcasts, paintings, cartoons, posters, pamphlets, films, radio, TV, and websites.

 Learning to be More Like Themis

 Looks can be deceiving.
-Our cultural programming comes from many sources which portray themselves as innocent or even beneficial, but in reality, they want to dictate our thoughts, beliefs, and values.
+Our cultural programming comes from many sources that portray themselves as innocent or beneficial, but in reality, they want to dictate our thoughts, beliefs, and values.
 Their judgments differ from those of the Goddess Themis.
-To judge correctly like Themis, we must go beyond harmful propaganda of race, ethnicity, and socioeconomic status.
-A lot of people can’t do this, they like their hate too much.
-It doesn’t take much investigation to see how some belief systems use these characteristics promote prejudice and a range of discriminatory practices.
+Like Themis, we must go beyond harmful propaganda of race, ethnicity, and socioeconomic status to judge correctly.
+Many people can’t do this; they like their hate too much.
+It doesn’t take much investigation to see how some belief systems use these characteristics to promote prejudice and a range of discriminatory practices.